-(c) The elected chief executive officer, or in the case of a municipality without an elected chief executive officer then the city or town council, or in the case of a fire district, the governing body of the fire district, shall appoint the officer from a list of three (3) names submitted by the
+(c) The elected chief executive officer, or in the case of a municipality without an elected chief executive officer then the city or town council, or in the case of a fire district, the governing

-1 division of municipal finance, for a term of not more than five (5) years, as provided in this 2 subsection.
-The officer shall be an employee of the city, or town, or fire district who shall be 3 appointed solely on the basis of administrative and executive qualifications and shall be a person 4 especially fitted by education, training, and experience to perform the duties of the office.
-The 5 officer need not be a resident of the city, or town, or fire district, or the state.
-In the event of a 6 vacancy in the office of officer the same process will be used.
-7 (d) While the process of appointing an officer under subsection (c) is proceeding, the 8 elected chief executive officer, or in the case of a municipality without an elected chief executive 9 officer then the city or town council, may appoint an acting officer, or in the case of a fire district, 10 then the governing body of the fire district may appoint an acting officer.
-11 (e) The appointment, including an acting appointment, or removal of the officer, shall 12 not take effect until it has been approved in writing by the division of municipal finance.
-13 (f) The powers and duties of the officer shall include the following: 14 (1) Coordinating, administering, and supervising all financial services and activities; 15 (2) Assisting in all matters related to municipal or fire district financial affairs; 16 (3) Implementing and maintaining uniform systems, controls, and procedures for all 17 financial activities in all departments, boards, commissions, agencies, offices, or other units of 18 city; or town, or fire district government the operations of which have a financial impact upon the 19 general fund and enterprise funds of the city, or town, or fire district, and including, but not 20 limited to, maintaining all financial and accounting data and records; 21 (4) Implementing and maintaining uniform financial data processing capabilities for all 22 departments, boards, commissions, agencies, and offices; 23 (5) Supervising all financial data processing activities; 24 (6) Implementing and maintaining uniform budget guidelines and procedures within all 25 departments, boards, commissions, agencies, offices, and other units of city, or town, or fire 26 district government; 27 (7) Assisting in the development and preparation of all department, board, commission, 28 agency, and office budgets and spending plans; 29 (8) Reviewing all proposed contracts to which the city, or town, or fire district is party; 30 (9) Monitoring the expenditure of all city, or town, or fire district funds, including 31 periodic reporting by and to appropriate agencies of the status of accounts; 32 (10) Reviewing the spending plan for each department, board, commission, agency, and 33 office; and 34 (11) Providing for the allotment of funds on a periodic basis as provided for in this chapter.
+- chief executive officer then the city or town council, or in the case of a fire district, the governing body of the fire district, shall appoint the officer from a list of three (3) names submitted by the division of municipal finance, for a term of not more than five (5) years, as provided in this subsection.
+The officer shall be an employee of the city, or town, or fire district who shall be appointed solely on the basis of administrative and executive qualifications and shall be a person especially fitted by education, training, and experience to perform the duties of the office.
+The officer need not be a resident of the city, or town, or fire district, or the state.
+In the event of a vacancy in the office of officer the same process will be used. - (d) While the process of appointing an officer under subsection (c) is proceeding, the elected chief executive officer, or in the case of a municipality without an elected chief executive officer then the city or town council, may appoint an acting officer, or in the case of a fire district, then the governing body of the fire district may appoint an acting officer. - (e) The appointment, including an acting appointment, or removal of the officer, shall not take effect until it has been approved in writing by the division of municipal finance. - (f) The powers and duties of the officer shall include the following: - (1) Coordinating, administering, and supervising all financial services and activities; - 21 (2) Assisting in all matters related to municipal or fire district financial affairs; - (3) Implementing and maintaining uniform systems, controls, and procedures for all financial activities in all departments, boards, commissions, agencies, offices, or other units of city, or town, or fire district government the operations of which have a financial impact upon the general fund and enterprise funds of the city, or town, or fire district, and including, but not limited to, maintaining all financial and accounting data and records; - (4) Implementing and maintaining uniform financial data processing capabilities for all departments, boards, commissions, agencies, and offices; - (5) Supervising all financial data processing activities; - (6) Implementing and maintaining uniform budget guidelines and procedures within all departments, boards, commissions, agencies, offices, and other units of city, or town, or fire district government; - (7) Assisting in the development and preparation of all department, board, commission, agency, and office budgets and spending plans;

+- (8) Reviewing all proposed contracts to which the city, or town, or fire district is party; - 2 (9) Monitoring the expenditure of all city, or town, or fire district funds, including periodic reporting by and to appropriate agencies of the status of accounts;

+- 4 (10) Reviewing the spending plan for each department, board, commission, agency, and office; and - 6 (11) Providing for the allotment of funds on a periodic basis as provided for in this 7 chapter.